John Wesley was convinced of the great importance of prayer by saying:

 It has been helpful for me to have a list of Scripture verses in front of me so that I can proclaim out loud Yahuwah’s Word during my personal times of prayer and worship.
 ‘Storing Up’ Father’s Word in order to proclaim His truth and promises is a key element of my prayer times.

-Our verbal, speaking-out-loud prayers, is also very necessary and essential to times of prayer.
+Our verbal, speaking-out-loud prayers, is also very necessary to our times of prayer.
 As we saw in He Inclined His Ear Unto Me, verbal prayers are much more effective and pleasing to Abba Father.

 Here are two helpful quotes by others who have walked in the path of prayer: